 If the Commission makes this determination it may want to strike findings 650 and 651.
+(Please see staff briefing papers, p.
+237.)

-- 174. Accept MERC's CCOSS as a useful tool for the purpose of setting rates.
-(MERC, DOC) - 175.
-Accept MERC's CCOSS.
+- New 173a Accept MERC's CCOSS as having satisfied initial rate case filing requirements.
+Determine that the methodology and results of MERC's CCOSS should not be adopted. - 174.
+Accept MERC's CCOSS as a useful tool for the purpose of setting rates.
+(MERC, DOC)

+175. Accept MERC's CCOSS.